-Porter County has been classified as attainment for $PM{2.5}$.
+Jackson County has been classified as attainment for $PM{2.5}$.
 On May 8, 2008, U.S. EPA promulgated the requirements for Prevention of Significant Deterioration (PSD) for $PM{2.5}$ emissions.
 These rules became effective on July 15, 2008.
-On May 4, 2011, the air pollution control board issued an emergency rule establishing the direct $PM{2.5}$ significant level at ten (10) tons per year.
-This rule became effective June 28, 2011.
+On May 4, 2011 the air pollution control board issued an emergency rule establishing the direct $PM{2.5}$ significant level at ten (10) tons per year.
+This rule became effective, June 28, 2011.
 Therefore, direct $PM{2.5}$, SO2, and NOx emissions were reviewed pursuant to the requirements for Prevention of Significant Deterioration (PSD), 326 IAC 2-2.
+See the State Rule Applicability - Entire Source section.

-(c) Other Criteria Pollutants Porter County has been classified as attainment or unclassifiable in Indiana for all other criterua pollutants.
+(c) Other Criteria Pollutants

+Jackson County has been classified as attainment or unclassifiable in Indiana for all other criteria pollutants.
 Therefore, these emissions were reviewed pursuant to the requirements for Prevention of Significant Deterioration (PSD), 326 IAC 2-2.